TimHanewich/TimHanewich.OData/readme.md

 **TimHanewich.OData** is a lightweight .NET library for parsing, composing, and translating OData operations.
 [OData, short for "Open Data Protocol"](https://www.odata.org/) allows the creation and consumption of queryable and interoperable REST APIs in a simple and standard way.
 Microsoft originally initiated OData in 2007 and OData has become the industry-embraced standard since.

 This library is designed to assist with the following:
-1. Constructing an OData query and converting this to an `HttpRequestMessage`
+1. Constructing an OData query and converting this to an `HttpRequestMessage` to be sent to an OData API
 2. Deconstructing an OData `HttpRequestMessage` into it's various components
 3. Translating an OData query to it's SQL equivalent that can be executed against a SQL database